Managing MySQL/MariaDB Databases with phpMyAdmin in ServBay

 Updating Data

-Modify existing records in your table.
+Edit existing records in a table.

 Deleting Data